Wisconsin Senate Passes Tribe-Controlled Online Sports Betting Bill

 • Major betting companies and some lawmakers oppose the measure due to revenue concerns and a somewhat unusual bipartisan process in which it may pass.

 A.B.
-601 would make a small but significant tweak to Wisconsin law.
-That tweak would enable Native American tribes in the state to offer statewide mobile sports wagering.
+601 would make a small but significant tweak to Wisconsin's gambling scene.
+That change would enable Native American tribes with experience in land-based gambling to offer statewide mobile sports wagering as well.

 While the tribes would still need to renegotiate their gambling-related agreements with the state, and those compacts would need to be approved by the federal government, it would be a major step toward authorizing a statewide mobile version of Wisconsin sports betting

-The passage of the bill comes while there is already a form of statewide mobile sports betting happening in Wisconsin through federally regulated prediction markets.
-The exchanges are facilitating wagering on sports all over the U.S., especially in states that lack statewide mobile betting.
+The passage of the bill also comes while mobile sports betting is already happening all over Wisconsin, including through federally regulated prediction markets.
+The exchanges are facilitating wagering on sports throughout the U.S., especially in states that lack legal mobile betting.

 A.B.
 601 would allow tribes and their partners to expand their gaming operations in Wisconsin and compete for that business.
 Supporters have argued the legislation would allow the state to channel hundreds of millions of dollars in illegal wagering into a regulated system.